nushell/nushell.github.io/commands/docs/dfr_value-counts.md

 title: dfr value-counts
 categories: |
   dataframe
-version: 0.76.0
+version: 0.77.0
 dataframe: |
-  Returns a dataframe with the counts for unique values in series
+  Returns a dataframe with the counts for unique values in series.
 usage: |
-  Returns a dataframe with the counts for unique values in series
+  Returns a dataframe with the counts for unique values in series.
 ---

 # <code>{{ $frontmatter.title }}</code> for dataframe